bogdan-marian/learn-elrond/README.md

 Welcome to part four of my journey of learning how to code for Elrond.
 This is all about how to deploy smart contracts at scale.
 Love you all ❤️

-Support me:
+Suport me:
-Maiar Herotag: @bogdanoloeriu
+Maiar Herotag: @bogdanoploeriu
 Referral link: https://get.maiar.com/referral/u9sk4wrnt0

 Git project: https://github.com/bogdan-marian/learn-elrond